prex-aliya/cgame/README.md

 __proper name will be given upon production of one__

 This is a game, (game engine in the future.), that is made in c, and printed to the terminal, without ncurses library, or anything like that.
+Uses port audio for simple audio.
+Will add graphics in future.